Andrej A. Romanovsky, MD, PhD

 In 1989, he received a PhD in physiology from the Institute of Physiology of the National Academy of Sciences (Minsk, Belarus) and at the age of 29 became the youngest Senior Scientist in the history of that institute.
 Following postdoctoral training at the University of Tennessee Medical School in Memphis (1991–1994), Dr. Romanovsky accepted the position of Associate Scientist and Director of the Thermoregulation Laboratory at the Legacy Health System in Portland, Oregon (1994–2000).
 He joined St. Joseph's Hospital and Medical Center in Phoenix in December of 1999 to direct the Systemic Inflammation Laboratory (FeverLab), a part of the Trauma Research program.
 He also serves as a faculty member of the Graduate Program in Neuroscience and the Graduate Program in Molecular and Cellular Biology at Arizona State University and holds an Adjunct Professor appointment at the ASU School of Life Sciences.
 Dr. Romanovsky is a member of the Scientific Advisory Board of the Ivan Pavlov Medical University, his alma mater.

-Dr. Romanovsky has published more than 100 articles in peer-reviewed scientific journals, including Pharmacological Reviews, Nature Neuroscience, PLoS Biology, Progress in Lipid Research, Blood, Clinical Infectious Diseases, Frontiers in Neuroendocrinology, and Journal of Neuroscience.
-He has served as an academic editor, associate editor, invited or guest editor, and board member for fourteen professional journals.
+Dr. Romanovsky has published more than 100 articles in peer-reviewed scientific journals, including Pharmacological Reviews, Nature Neuroscience, PLoS Biology, Progress in Lipid Research, Blood, Clinical Infectious Diseases, and others.
+He is the founding Editor-in-Chief of the journal Temperature.
 He has served on study sections and reviewed grant applications for the National Institutes of Health, the National Science Foundation, the Medical Research Council (UK), the Canadian Institutes of Health Research, the Swedish Research Council, the Dutch Research Council, the National Research Foundation (South Africa), the National Council of Romania, the Polish National Science Center, the government of Hong Kong, and other agencies.
 Dr. Romanovsky’s research has been funded by the National Institutes of Health, the State of Arizona, and a number of pharmaceutical companies and foundations.

 - Rance NE, Dacks PA, Mittelman-Smith MA, Romanovsky AA, Krajewski-Hall SJ.
 Modulation of body temperature and LH secretion by hypothalamic KNDy (kisspeptin, neurokinin B and dynorphin) neurons: a novel hypothesis on the mechanism of hot flushes.
 Front Neuroendocrinol.
 2013 Aug;34(3):211-227.